This page is a WIP and is outdated!

 This was fortunately not the end, as Vlambeer took notice and offered to officially integrate Thronebutt with Nuclear Throne for server hosting, while Team Thronebutt still operated largely independently based off of volunteer work.
 The site was ultimately down for just 4 months when on February 21st, 2016, the site officially launched again with daily/weekly challenge tracking.
 Any data from the 2015 was not carried over to the new website, however all the data since 2016 has been consistently tracked to present time with any past daily/weekly still able to be viewed in the archives back to that date.

 Since then Thronebutt itself remained relatively the same over the years.
-There are some features that do not work properly anymore (list above later), it still works as a functional leaderboard for any player on steam.
-This remained true for 8 years until March of 2024, where due to hosting issues Thronebutt ran into major hosting issues with weeks of downtime.
-This was during the time that JW was aquiring all of Vlambeer as the new sole owner, which has now led to Thronebutt being rebuilt and hopefully add many more features on top of that. (edit later with a happier ending?)
+There are some features that do not work properly anymore, it still works as a functional leaderboard for any player on steam.
+This remained true for 8 years until March of 2024, where due to hosting issues Thronebutt faced weeks of downtime.
+See the intro section for more details.

 At the bottom of Thronebutt it links to various tools and socials, however some links are to pages that are no longer operational.
 These are as follows;

-While these sites are no longer operational, they would all link each other as sort of sister sites and are worth remembering, as well as Thronebutt's origins as a whole, where it started as just a fan project and has now become a staple of Throne for the whole community.
+While these sites are no longer operational, they would all link each other as sort of sister sites and are worth remembering, as well as Thronebutt's origins as a whole.